 1. Trending names

 I’m a repeat offender on this one.
 My kids’ names are Max, Henry and Alex.
 The most troublesome of these is Alex.
-In his primary school class there were four other Alex’s and in high school?
+In his primary school class there were four other boys with his name.
+And in high school?
 I’ve simply lost count.
 I still love the name but wish it wasn’t quite so popular.

 MORE Baby Names